liferay/liferay-docs/develop/tutorials/articles/security-and-permissions/05-checking-permissions.markdown

         }
     %>

-Now take a look at how the `ServiceImpl` class, `GuestbookServiceImpl`, uses the `GuestbookPermission` helper class.
+Now take a look at how the `GuestbookServiceImpl` class uses the `GuestbookPermission` helper class.
 In the method `GuestbookServiceImpl.deleteGuestbook(...)`, a call is made to check whether the incoming request has permission to delete a guestbook.
 The check is done using the helper class `GuestbookPermission`.
-If the check fails, it throws a `PrincipalException` and the delete entry request aborts.
+If the check fails, it throws a `PrincipalException`, and the delete entry request aborts.

     GuestbookPermission.check(getPermissionChecker(), guestbookId,
         ActionKeys.DELETE);